Unemployment benefits: how do green card holders and other immigrants apply

-The Trump administration's new interpretation of the social burden rule makes many immigrants afraid to apply for benefits.
-Unemployment benefits are a form of insurance, but unemployment benefits are “earned benefits” that are not taken into account when considering an immigrant as a public burden.
-USCIS emphasizes that it will not take unemployment benefits into account when defining “social burden”.
+The Trump administration's new interpretation of the social burden rule has made many immigrants afraid to apply for benefits.
+Unemployment benefits are a form of insurance, but unemployment benefits are "earned benefits" that do not count towards a public liability case for an immigrant.
+USCIS emphasizes that it will not take unemployment benefits into account when determining the "social burden".

 Also, applying for unemployment benefits should not affect green card applicants.
 However, individual circumstances may vary.
 For this reason, talk to an immigration attorney if you are currently applying for a green card or planning to in the future.

 stdClass Object ([term_id] => 1 [name] => Miscellaneous [taxonomy] => category [slug] => no_theme)Miscellaneous

 stdClass Object ([term_id] => 747 [name] => immigrants [taxonomy] => post_tag [slug] => immigranty)immigrants

 stdClass Object ([term_id] => 11242 [name] => unemployment benefit [taxonomy] => post_tag [slug] => posobie-po-bezrabotice)dole

 stdClass Object ([term_id] => 27367 [name] => US immigration [taxonomy] => category [slug] => immigraciya-v-ssha)Immigration in the USA